 At the end of the day, each individual will have their personal preference for what product they want to use and like best.

 Rather, my intention is to show how different foods and supplements can produce the same results and to provide you with the information that can help you make the best choice for yourself.

-- An ideal recovery beverage will have between a 3:1 and 4:1 carbohydrate to protein ratio.
+An ideal recovery drink will have between a 3:1 and 4:1 carbohydrate to protein ratio.

 1% Chocolate Milk (12 ounce serving)Endurox R4 Chocolate (2 scoops in 12 ounces water)